 Once I made it back to the pub and told the waitress about it, she told me if I ever came back to Kherson, she knew a great guy that ran an apartment company that I could stay with.
 She handed me a business card for Stella Star Apartments- the exact apartments I was staying with.
 I informed her that he was the guy and she was disgusted by the entire ordeal.
 I passed on taking the business card.

 If you ever come across the guy, his name is Andrey Bondarchuck.
 His Facebook profile is here.
-His emails are [email protected] and his websites are rent-in-Kherson.ru and http://khersonapartmentsrent.com.
+His emails are firstname.lastname@example.org.
 He runs a Facebook group that you can view here.
 He also runs this Facebook page for Stella Star.
 He is also really active on websites and groups that exploit Ukrainian women for marriage to western men.
 He loves being able to lure people in as they will stay in his apartments.
 A true man of class, I tell ya.

 Back to Kyiv

 I arrived in Kyiv the next morning and darted for Podil.
 I figured I could go to First Point, my favorite cafe in Kyiv.
 The cafe wasn’t yet open, so I wandered around in the super deep snow.
 Once it had opened, I paraded through the snow to get there for a few cups of coffee and to work a bit.
 I eventually left and grabbed mediocre sushi at a restaurant that specializes in fifteen cuisines.
 Once I left the restaurant to walk to the metro to meet my friends, I realized I had forgotten to order French fries.